yak1ex/WebService-Booklog/README.md

       ]
     }

-From the API, `[]`, empty array ref, denotes empty data.
+From the raw API, `[]`, empty array ref, is used for empty data.
-However, it is replaced as `{}`, empty hash ref, by this interface.
+However, it is replaced as `{}`, empty hash ref, by this method.

-This interface is not documented but it is used by a public minishelf widget.
+This interface is NOT documented but it is used by a public minishelf widget.
 Thus, it is expected to be a bit stabler than others.
 However, it is unofficial, too.

 ## `get_review($book_id)`

 Get the review content of the specified `$book_id`. `$book_id` can be get by other interfaces.
+Just a scalar string is returned.

 ## `get_shelf($account, %arg)`